markjacksonfishing/katacoda/monitor-lab01/step4.md

 Logging into Sysdig Monitor, you should arrive at the Explore tab.
 This view offers an inventory overview where you can group the different resources or entities in your infrastructure.

+By default, Sysdig Monitor will show you live data with a one hour time window.
+For this workshop it is recommended to use the time window navigation bar (in the bottom of the screen) to select a shorter time window, such as 10 seconds.

+_Groupings_ are hierarchical organizations of labels, allowing users to organize their infrastructure views on the Explore tab in a logical hierarchy.
+This results in a tree view, with rows for each infrastructure object applicable to each level.
+For each entity we can see some basic metrics in the table like CPU, memory, network or I/O.

 You can view the data using physical attributes like hostname and containers, or logical attributes like Kubernetes namespaces, deployments and pods.
-For each entity we can see some basic metrics in the table like CPU, memory, network or I/O.

 For example, change the grouping view to _Deployments and Pods_